Forthcoming book: Acoustic Commons and the Wild Life of Sound, Errant Bodies Press

 PROJECT — Silent Whale Letters.

-ESSAY — Remember the scream: Mikhail Karikis' No Ordinary Protest.
+PUBLICATION — Remember the scream: Mikhail Karikis' No Ordinary Protest.

 Essay forthcoming in Mikhail Karikis, monograph.
 Published by Freigeist Verlag, Berlin with Middlesbrough Institute of Modern Art.
 Edited by Hannes Schumacher and Elinor Morgan.